mattermost/mattermost-developer-documentation/site/content/integrate/apps/functionality/oauth2.md

 ```

 {{<note>}}
 The user's access token can also be obtained from the call request context `oauth2_user` field.
-The call must be configured to expand the `oauth2_user` context field.
+The call must be configured to expand the `oauth2_user` context field at the `summary` or `all` level.
 {{</note>}}